Orthopedics & Joint Replacement | by CMRI | Published on 01/04/2020

-Total knee arthroplasty or popularly known as the knee replacement surgery is a surgical procedure to relieve pain and restore normal function in the severely ailing knee joint.
+Total knee arthroplasty or popularly known as knee replacement surgery is a surgical procedure to relieve pain and restore normal function in the severely ailing knee joint.
 The surgery resurfaces a knee damaged by injury or arthritis.
-It involves separating the damaged bone and cartilage from the thighbone, shinbone, and knee cap and substituting it with an artificial joint also called prosthesis.
+It involves separating the damaged bone and cartilage from the thighbone, shinbone, and kneecap and substituting it with an artificial joint also called a prosthesis.
 This artificial joint is made of high-quality metal and high-grade plastics.

 Osteoarthritis: A type of degenerative arthritis that causes a breakdown of joint cartilage and corresponding knee bone.
 This mostly occurs in middle-aged and older adults.

 Rheumatoid Arthritis: This type of arthritis causes pain and stiffness in the knee joint because of excess synovial fluid which is caused due to inflammation of the synovial membrane.

 Traumatic arthritis: A type of arthritis that occurs because of injury and causes heavy damage to the knee joint.